hysds/notebook_pge_wrapper/README.md

   --help  Show this message and exit.

 Commands:
-  create  Creates the project root directory: $ notebook-pge-wrapper create... specs   Generates the hysdsio and job specs for json files (saved in the...
+  create  Creates the project root directory: <project_root> ├── README.md...
+  specs   Generates the hysdsio and job specs for json files (in the docker...
 ```

 ### Generating a base Notebook PGE project